 Frequency to Note Converter

-Convert sound frequencies (Hz) to corresponding musical notes and calculate cents deviation
+Convert sound frequencies to musical notes and calculate cents deviation.
+Essential for instrument tuning, audio production, and understanding musical pitch relationships.

 About Frequency to Note Converter